ProjectOpenSea/stream-js/README.md

 You can also optionally pass in:

 - an `onError` callback to handle errors.
 The default behavior is to `console.error` the error.
 - a `logLevel` to set the log level.
-The default is `LogLevel.NOTSET`.
+The default is `LogLevel.INFO`.

 ## Manually connecting to the socket (optional)